2020PB/police-brutality/reports/Oregon.md

 ### Police respond to pallet fire with tear gas; do not extinguish fire | July 25th

-After protestors light a stack of wooden pallets on fire in the street, federal officers rush the protestors, firing impact munitions and tear gas.
+After protesters light a stack of wooden pallets on fire in the street, federal officers rush the protesters, firing impact munitions and tear gas.

 If the fire was the provocation for the assault, a journalist notes the officers retreated without extinguishing the fire.